Outboard Motor EPA Compliance For Portable Fuel Components – What You Need to Know

 However, if you have a gasoline-powered engine, here are some important things you should know before you upgrade your fuel system.

 The New Portable Fuel Containers and Systems Are Fully Sealed.

-All portable fuel containers manufactured and sold after January 1, 2011, must be sealed fully to prevent gas vapors from venting into the atmosphere.
+All portable fuel containers, including an outboard motor, manufactured and sold after January 1, 2011, must be sealed fully to prevent gas vapors from venting into the atmosphere.